azvoleff/teamlucc/README.md

 ### (optional) Install GDAL

-This step is only required if you want to use the `unstack_ledapscdr` function in `teamr`.
-All the other functions in `teamr` will work without installing GDAL.
+This step is only required if you want to use the `unstack_ledapscdr` function in `teamlucc`.
+All the other functions in `teamlucc` will work without installing GDAL.

 #### Windows: